Patreon/patreon-php/README.md

 # patreon-php
 Interact with the Patreon API via OAuth.
-(This is a development package that will be removed later.
-Please do not use this)

 ## Installation